Rake (tool)

-A rake (Old English raca, cognate with Dutch hark, German Rechen, from the root meaning "to scrape together", "heap up") is a broom for outside use; a versatile horticultural implement consisting of a toothed bar fixed transversely to a handle, or tines fixed to a handle, and used to collect leaves, hay, grass, and in gardening, for loosening the soil, light weeding and to make furrows, mounds and levelling, removing dead grass from lawns, and generally for purposes performed in agriculture by the harrow.
+A rake (Old English raca, cognate with Dutch hark, German Rechen or Harke, from the root meaning 'to scrape together', 'heap up') is a broom for outside use; a versatile horticultural implement consisting of a toothed bar fixed transversely to a handle, or tines fixed to a handle, and used to collect leaves, hay, grass, and in gardening, for loosening the soil, light weeding and to make furrows, mounds and levelling, removing dead grass from lawns, and generally for purposes performed in agriculture by the harrow.
 Depending on purpose, their materials and form will vary greatly.

 Large mechanized versions of rakes are used in farming, called hay rakes, are built in many different forms (e.g. star-wheel rakes, rotary rakes).
 Non mechanized farming may be done with various forms of a hand rake.
 Rakes can be a mechanical component of a Threshing machine.

 History

-Rakes have been found as far back as 1100 B.C. in China.
+Rakes have been discovered dated as far back as 1100 B.C. in China.
 These early rakes were made of wooden tines attached to a wooden handle.
 Designs similar to the modern rake date back as far as the 16th century, when a rake appeared in Journey to the West.
 The garden rake was patented by Edmund Brown in 1874.
 He described it as, "An automatically clearing attachment for iron tooth door-yard rakes."
 In 1905, an experimental cross between a snow shovel and a rake was invented by Richard Franklin Lawson.
 The modern rake was created in 1929 by Camille J. Rocquin, which was metal and had prongs most similar to modern-day rakes, It was not until the 1970's that plastic rakes would begin being used.